digitcrusher/Skakun/doc/core/tty/input_parser.md

     input_parser = InputParser.new()
     events = input_parser:feed(string)

-This is the default terminal *input parser*.
-Look in `core.tty.stateful` for the definition of an *input parser*.
+This is the default terminal input parser.
+Look in `core.tty.stateful` for the definition of an input parser.

     InputParser.dispatch_list